dansteingart/without_the_hot_air/pages_md/SEwtHA_10.md

 Before moving on, I want to emphasize the large area – two thirds of a Wales – that would be required to deliver this 16 kWh/d per person.
 If

 <img src="figure71.png" width="207" height="611" />
-<span class="figurenumber">Figure 10.1</span>.
+<div class='caption'><span class="figurenumber">Figure 10.1</span>.
 Kentish Flats – a shallow offshore wind farm.
 Each rotor has a diameter of 90 m centred on a hub height of 70 m.
 Each “3 MW” turbine weighs 500 tons, half of which is its foundation.
 Photos © Elsam (<span class="websitetitle">elsam.com</span>).
-Used with permission.
+Used with permission.</div>

 <img src="figure70.png" width="291" height="405" />
 we take the total coastline of Britain (length: 3000 km), and put a strip of turbines 4 km wide all the way round, that strip would have an area of 13 000 km<sup>2</sup>.
 That is the area we must fill with turbines to deliver 16 kWh/d per person.
 To put it another way, consider the number of turbines required.
 16 kWh/d per person would be delivered by 44 000 “3 MW” turbines, which works out to 15 per kilometre of coastline, if they were evenly spaced around 3000 km of coast.